 Please review the following checklist for required on-boarding activities.
 Some items are to be completed and returned 90 days before your start date; other items are within 30 days.
 We encourage you to start as soon as possible.

-Your contract and several other documents will be sent to you for processing by MedHub, our resident and fellow management system.
+Your contract will be sent to you for processing by MedHub, our resident and fellow management system.
 The MedHub notification email you receive (from do-not-reply@medhub.com) is unique to you.
 You will need the link in the email several times to access the Wake Forest Medical Center Electronic Enrollment Portal before you begin training.
 Please do not delete this email.
 The MedHub portal contains your Enrollment Actions list, which lists all the essential items you need to complete your enrollment in Graduate Medical Education (GME).
 Although you may not be able to finish all items in the list right away, everything is due prior to your start date.

 A) Sign your Contract